Ryangraziano1115/Tiny-Tapeout_expirment1/docs/info.md

 -->

 ## How it works
+test truth tables
 Explain how your project works

 ## How to test

-Explain how to use your project
+using LEDS on to test if the truth table work in the ciricuit Explain how to use your project

 ## External hardware